THE DOVER WAR MEMORIAL PROJECT

 Pearson, W.

-William Pearson.
-A bus conductor, he died on 23 March 1942, aged 56, at the East Kent Garage.
-From 134 Mayfield Avenue, he was the husband of Mrs. Pearson, later of 140 Mayfield Avenue.
+William Pearson was a bus conductor.
+Born in Wolverley, Worcestershire, in 1888, he died on 23 March 1942, aged 56, at the East Kent Garage.
+From 134 Mayfield Avenue, he married in 1910 at Christchurch in Dover Ada Wayte, later of 140 Mayfield Avenue.
+On his marriage he is described as a soldier at the Shaft Barracks.

-His funeral took place at St James, 14 CR, on 30th March, his coffin borne by six work colleagues.
-His two sons were away on war service, and sadly unable to attend, but his widow and many workmates were present..
+His funeral took place on 30 March at St James, Dover, 14 CR, his coffin borne by six work colleagues.
+His two sons were away on war service, and sadly unable to attend, but his widow and many workmates were present.

 Perkins, P. M. A.